MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ++ can fulfill all business requirements
 -- IT effort

-> Again it makes sense to do option 1 first and then move all the additonal calculations to the SQL server once there are a couple of them accumulated in the SAC model (type1 change first)
+> Again, it makes sense to do option one first and then move all the additional calculations to the SQL server once there are a couple of them accumulated in the SAC model (type1 change first)

 ## Business thinks that the data is wrong

-At the start of the implementation phase this seemed to almost always be correct.
-With great help of our key users we were able to find many bugs during testing phase.
+At the start of the implementation phase, this seemed almost always to be correct.
+With the great help of our key users, we were able to find many bugs during the testing phase.

-During the end of the project however, in almost all cases the error was not in the solution but in the Excel comparison.
+At the end of the project, however, the error was not in the solution in almost all cases but in the Excel comparison.

-In case business reports that the data is wrong we can have a quick check as follows:
+In case business reports that the data is wrong, we can have a quick check as follows:

-1. Ask for a sample set that should be included but is not / or is excluded but should be not
+1. Ask for a sample set with rows that should be included but are not / or excluded but should be included.

-2. Check back into through STA / TP3 / TP2 / TP1 / CLN / ING tables to find the root cause.
+2. Traceback into STA / TP3 / TP2 / TP1 / CLN / ING tables to find the root cause.

-3. If a calculation like 'arrears after net' is wrong check directly in EP1 system.
+3. If a calculation like 'arrears after net' is wrong, check directly in the EP1 system.